September 27:

 We stopped several times as we headed westward to take photos of the Olgas.
 The road surface continually changed from sandy to rocky but those corrugation's were ever present until we were off the main road going into Docker River to refuel.

-This is our first trip along the Great Central Road (GCR), and we are looking forward to seeing some amazing country and wildlife over the next five days.
-This road can be driven in just several days, but we were going to take our time to enjoy the scenery, and the different landscapes that we have read so much about.
+road can be driven in just several days, but we were going to take our time to enjoy the scenery, and the different landscapes that we have read so much about.
 There is no pastoral activity along this road just three main roadhouses which are part of aboriginal communities servicing those who live in the region and those who travel through it.
 The Tjukayirla Roadhouse is the only one not supporting an aboriginal community even though it is owned by an aboriginal council.

+It's another 40 km's before we arrive at the Docker River community, and since leaving Lasseters Cave we have been driving through a valley with the Petermann ranges to our left and the Bloods Range on our right.
 There is a store here selling food and fuel.
 Diesel is $2.35 cpl and I was surprised to see three young Japanese working here, one who had trouble speaking english.
 Unfortunately the community is just like any other one we have seen, and we have seen quite a few in our travels, with broken down cars everywhere, rubbish strewn about the streets and people sleeping on mattresses under the trees.
 It's just a very sad situation.

 The Docker River campground (Kaltukatjara) is set in a magnificent desert oak forest in a valley of the Petermann Ranges, and lies several km's west of the community.
 There are individual campsites, flushing toilets, showers and fire rings but sadly, it's all suffered from neglect and has been vandalised and none of these facilities except the fire rings are in working order.
 But apart from all that, and the fact that we are totally self sufficient we have decided to stay here.
 There is a viewing platform on a sand ridge just near the campsite with amazing views of the surrounding countryside.
 I found another cache hidden nearby on one of the sand dunes.
 The navigator counted eight wrecked cars today with five 4wd's passing us heading west and seven heading east.